 Size: Over 500 titles.

 Access: The books may be consulted in the Special Collections Reading Room.
-They can be found in the KB catalogue; this link takes you to a list of Exil editions
+All books can be found in the KB catalogue; this link takes you to a list of Exil editions

 More information: Paul van Capelleveen - 070-3140331

 Cover design by Henri Friedlaender for Hermann Kesten,Die Kinder von Gernika.
 Amsterdam : Allert de Lange, 1939 (Call number: KW EXIL 376)

 Cover design drawing by Charles Eyck for Joseph Roth, Die Geschichte von der 1002.
 Nacht.
 Bilthoven: De Gemeenschap, 1939, KW EXIL 395.

 If you are looking for publications by Jewish of communist writers that fled Nazi Germany, the KB is a good place to start.
 The collection includes, among others, the novels of Joseph Roth and Alfred Döblin in the original editions, with dust jackets designed by typographers such as Henri Friedlaender, who also fled from Germany.

 After Adolf Hitler came to power in Germany in 1933, the political climate changed to such an extent that many Jewish authors and scholars could no longer publish their work.
 They fled abroad, or had their works issued by publishers in countries such as Sweden, Switzerland and the Netherlands.

 This wave of German Exilliteratur or exiles' literature began in 1933 and lasted until the end of World War II in 1945.
 Exilliteratur was mainly written by Jews or communists.
 Until the beginning of the German occupation in 1940, Jews and communists were allowed to settle in the Netherlands.
 Later on, many of them emigrated to the United States.
 Among them were literary authors, but also scholars.